-Information about the return to school in January and the offer of Lateral Flow Testing can be found on the left.
+Information about the return to school from 8 March is in the letters below.
+Information about the offer of Lateral Flow Testing can be found on the left.
 Guidance for parents on remote learning provision can be found below.

 We have published information about the COVID-19 Catch-Up Premium on the separate Catch-Up Premium page.

-We were delighted with how our students worked as they returned to school in September following the lockdown.
+We were delighted with how our students worked during the recent national lockdown.
 They have engaged really well with learning and attendance at school has remained very high.

 We continue to put the safety of all in our school community at the heart of our work and are pleased with how well everyone has worked together to ensure a safe return to learning.